shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Your spells are lucky.
 You gain the following Bond Affinity option:

 -   Lucky: 1 MP.
-Reroll all dice rolls for this spell cast, and then choose which set of rolls to use.
+Gain ADV X on this Spell Check, where X is your CM.

 ### Lucky